NEW: 9.5 square miles of ocean and 8.7 miles of coastline are affected by oil spill, officials say

 Among the worst violators

-Plains All American is among the worst violators listed by the U.S. Pipeline and Hazardous Materials Administration.
+Meanwhile, Plains All American Pipeline is among the worst violators listed by the U.S. Pipeline and Hazardous Materials Administration and surpassed all but four of more than 1,700 operators in reporting safety and maintenance infractions, the federal agency said.

 It surpassed all but four of more than 1,700 operators in safety and maintenance infractions, the federal agency said.